 Herodias was originally married to Philip not Philip the Tetrarch (Luke 3:1, 19), but another son of Herod the Great, by Mariamne II.
 Herod Antipas was a son of Herod the Great by Malthace, and thus a half-brother of this Philip.
 Herodias divorced her first husband Philip in preference for Herod Antipas.
-Thus, Herod and Herodias each had a living spouse.
+Thus, she and Herod each had a living spouse.

 John the Baptist publicly rebuked Herod for marrying his brother’s wife and committing adultery (Matthew 14:4; Mark 6:19).
-Feeling the influence that John had over Herod Antipas (v.
-20), Herodias feared that the tetrarch might divorce her as John advised.
+Feeling the influence that John had over Herod Antipas, Herodias feared that the tetrarch might divorce her as John advised.
 And she was very angry with the Baptist and was determined to kill him but she could not (Mark 6:19).
-Herod imprisoned John (vs. 20) in the early spring of A.D.
+Herod imprisoned John (Luke 3: 20) in the early spring of A.D.
 29, after a ministry of about two years.

-The king was exceedingly sorry for what Salome asked but because of his oath, he had John beheaded in prison (v.
-27, 28).
+The king was exceedingly sorry for what Salome asked but because of his oath, he had John beheaded in prison (Mark 6:27, 28).
 Herod feared John as much when he was dead as when he was alive (Mark 6:14, 16, 20).
 As for Herodias, when she silenced God’s prophet, she hardened her heart against the pleadings of the Holy Spirit.